-In addition to the extracts from the NI 43-101 Technical Report contained herein, the technical information provided under Exploration Projects was prepared by Mawson and reviewed by Dr. Cook, as the Company's Qualified Person.
+In addition to the extracts from the NI 43-101 Technical Report contained herein, the technical information provided under Exploration Projects was prepared by Mawson and reviewed by Dr. Nick Cook, the Company's President, as the Company's Qualified Person.